Thames and Chiltern

 Working closely with the Chief Crown Prosecutor, Joanna ensures continuous performance improvement and quality of service for Crown Court cases.
 She also works closely with key criminal justice partners, local communities and stakeholders.

-Adele Kelly - Deputy Chief Crown Prosecutor (Magistrates' Court)
+Sarah Maclaren - Deputy Chief Crown Prosecutor (Magistrates' Court)

 Magistrates’ Court Team Toggle accordion